matt hardy

 matt at roundtable dot ai

-twitter google scholar roundtable
+twitter roundtable google scholar

 During grad school, I spent a summer as an intern at Microsoft Research where I worked with Dan Goldstein and Jake Hofman to develop tools for out-of-sample forecasting.
 I also spent some time building electric scatter, a website devoted to interactive data visualizations.